mohamedddyasserr/Movie-Recommendation-System/README.md

 - All models provide meaningful recommendations.
 - **User-CF** works but is the weakest.
 - **Item-CF** improves precision and recall.
 - **SVD** achieves the best performance, showing the benefit of latent factor models.
+- Since evaluation is done **across all users**, results reflect overall system quality rather than a single user case.
 - The system demonstrates how collaborative filtering can be effectively applied to movie recommendation tasks.

 ---